Schedule Changes and Course Withdrawals 1.202

 Student Initiated Withdrawals

 After the schedule change period described in the chart above, students may formally withdraw from a class to receive a grade of W prior to the last date to drop.
 The W grade carries no academic penalty and is not used in the calculation of the student’s grade point average.
 The W grade will be used in the calculation of financial aid attempts.
+It is the student’s responsibility to withdraw from classes they registered for but do not plan to attend.
+Students should pay close attention to the refund policy.

 Faculty Initiated Student Withdrawal

-Faculty reserve the right to withdraw a student from class during the withdrawal period due to excessive, unexcused absence or if the student is not actively pursuing completion of the course as stated in the syllabus.
-To be considered actively pursuing completion in a class, a student must participate in a class or otherwise be engaged in academically related activity, such as contributing to online discussions, submitting assignments, completing tests or initiating contact with a faculty member to ask course-related questions prior to the identified 10th day of classes (for classes shorter than 16 weeks, by the 80% refund date).
-Students not actively participating in accordance with the class syllabus may be withdrawn and held responsible for all tuition and fees associated with the class.
+To be considered actively pursuing completion in a class, a student must participate in a class or otherwise be engaged in academically related activity, such as contributing to online discussions, submitting assignments, completing tests or initiating contact with a faculty member to ask course-related questions prior to the identified 10th day of classes (for classes shorter than 16 weeks, by the 100% refund date).

 In order to withdraw a student after the midterm date of a section and no later than the last day to drop, faculty must submit an email to records@elgin.edu with the student's name, ID, and course information.
 Faculty cannot withdraw students after the last day to drop.